 Gusner says that senior drivers can pursue discounts that will offset the age-related increase in their car insurance rates.

 1. Update your mileage.
-"You can get a discount of 5 to 10 percent off your premiums if you let your insurance company know that you no longer commute or drive long distances," says Gusner.
+"You can get a discount of 5 to 10 percent off your premiums if you let your insurance company know that you no longer commute or drive long distances," says Insurance.com Managing Editor Des Toups.
 "If you switched from driving 12,000 miles per year to 5,000 miles, that should get you a discount."

 3. Take a class.
-"Most states require car insurance companies to offer a mature driver discount if you take an accident-prevention course," says Gusner.
+"Most states require car insurance companies to offer a mature driver discount if you take an accident-prevention course," says Toups.

-The discount varies from 5 to 15 percent and the definition of "mature driver" varies, sometimes starting as young as 55.
-You'll have to provide proof that you completed the course.
-(See: "How I aced my online driving course for a discount.")
+The discount varies from 5 to 15 percent and the definition of "mature driver" varies, sometimes starting as young as 50.
+You'll have to provide proof that you completed the course. ("Defensive driving courses offer a way to save.")

 4. Exclude a driver.
 Gusner says some states mandate that all licensed drivers in a household must have car insurance, but in others you can exclude a driver who no longer drives to reduce your rates.